TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

     <p></p>
     <code>HIDE_ID:</code> To hide WARP_ID in the log message send to Telegram Channel or Group.
 0 for No and 1 for Yes.
     </b></p>
 <h4><b><i>❗The Major Advantage of the Railway app is that, it never restarts.
-So it will generate more Amount of Data in 24 Hours if compared with Heroku.</i></b></h4>
+So it will generate more amount of Data in 24 Hours if compared with Heroku.</i></b></h4>
 <h2><b>🪬 Host on Okteto</b></h2>
-<h4><b>Okteto is also a best Platform like Railway, people like it because it does not restart your deployed app after 24 Hours unlike Heroku do.
-There are only some points we need to keep in our mind to use it effectively you will see it in this Section!</b></h4>
+<h4><b>Okteto is Kubernetes development platforms and used by many users and it is ideal for lightweight apps, Okteto is worst than Heroku, your script will sleep after 24 hours and will not get back to online until you ping the provided ENDPOINT.So as a workaround! you can setup cron-job.</b></h4>
 <h4><b>1.First Create your okteto Account, You need one GitHub account as okteto supports only one Method to either Create or Login: <a href="https://cloud.okteto.com/#/login">Create Account</a></b></h4>
 <img src="Img/1.1.png">
-<h4><b>2.Now import this Repository (keep the repository private) and deploy this repository on Okteto.</b></h4>
+<h4><b>2.Now import this Repository and deploy this repository on Okteto.</b></h4>
 <img src="https://user-images.githubusercontent.com/87380104/186140671-fc0f44db-d2e5-4559-8090-c19b13ddfbdc.png">
 <h4><b>3.After that, carefully add the variables in Okteto deployment page:</b></h4>
 <p><b>